-Our advice?
-An expedition backpack is a major purchase.
-If you don't already own one, we think you should rent ours, gain some experience, then make an informed decision after your course.

-Sleeping Bags and Pads

-Equipment Rent Buy Notes Required Item าร Sleeping bag provided Synthetic-fill bags (e.g. Quallofil, Hollofil, Polarguard, etc.) perform well in the variety of conditions we encounter on courses.
-A bag with approximately 3 pounds of fill, rated to 5° or 10°F. Fall and spring students will also need a separate bag for winter conditions (synthetic filled bag rated to -15°F).
-Summit pack/ compression sack provided We rent a compression stuff sack for your sleeping bag which doubles as a summit pack for day hikes Plastic trash bag (2-3) X \$1 2-3 heavy-duty lawn-and-garden bags (33 gallon) to help waterproof your sleeping bag and backpack Sleeping pad provided Used for padding and insulation between sleeping bag and ground.
+- - s a major purchase.
+If you don't already own one, we experience, then make an informed decision after your Sleeping Bags a and Pads Equipment Rent Buy Notes Required Items 8 Sleeping bag \$15 Х Synthetic-fill bags (e.g. Quallofil, Hollofil, Polarguard, etc.) perform well in the variety of conditions we encounter on courses.
+A bag with approximately 3 pounds of fill, rated to 5° or 10°F. Fall and spring students will also need a separate bag for winter conditions (synthetic filled bag rated to - 15°F).
+Summit pack/ compression sack \$3 Х We rent a compression stuff sack for your sleeping bag which doubles as a summit pack for day hikes Plastic trash bag (2-3) X \$1 2-3 heavy-duty lawn-and-garden bags (33 gallon) to help waterproof your sleeping bag and backpack Sleeping pad \$2 х Used for padding and insulation between sleeping bag and ground.
 Foam pads, which we rent, should be closed-cell and at least 3/8-inch thick.
 Inflatable pads, which we sell but don't rent, are a welcome luxury in the backcountry; Therm-a-Rest and REI are reliable brands.
-Ground cloth \$1 X A waterproof nylon sheet to go between your sleeping pad and the ground

-Our advice?
-A sleeping bag is another major purchase.
-If you don't already own one, we think you should rent ours, gain some experience, and then make an informed decision after your course.
+Ground cloth \$1 X A waterproof nylon sheet to go between your sleeping pad and the ground - major purchase.
+If you don't already own one, we think ence, and then make an informed decision after your Footwear Equipment Rent Buy Notes Required Items 5 Boots Х X Sturdy, expedition backpacking boots with good ankle support for wilderness courses.
+Our boot stretching process helps expedite the break-in period of new boots.